 -- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

-The paper on Jupiter's unearthly jets by Stephen Thomson and myself is now published in J. Atmos.
+The paper on Jupiter's unearthly jets by Stephen Thomson and myself was published in J. Atmos.
 Sci.
 73, 1119-1141.
 Reprint and more information here.
 A short conference paper Turbulence without cascades -- new insights from Jupiter's unearthly jets is available here.
+Our arguments for deep-plus-shallow jets, following Dowling and Ingersoll, have been rather well vindicated by the recent evidence from Juno!

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.